drj11/cv/README.md

 expertise on ISO Standard C and a deep section and sub-section nargery.

-All sort of software skills like being able to write garbage collectors, implement programming languages, program microcontrollers, calculate 3D collisions for rigid objects, trace rays through 3D manifolds, create interactive web-based
+All sorts of software skills like being able to write garbage collectors, implement programming languages, program microcontrollers, calculate 3D collisions for rigid objects, trace rays through 3D manifolds, create interactive web-based